27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 2. The investigator shall attempt to get a written statement from the complainant that includes information related to the circumstances giving rise to the complaint, the dates of the alleged occurrences, and names of witnesses, if any.
 The complainant should be encouraged to complete a complaint form and submit a detailed written report of the alleged incident.
 When the complainant chooses not to provide a written complaint, the investigator will still investigate to the extent possible and take appropriate action.

-3. Both before and during the pendency of the investigations, the investigator shall consult with the complainant and respondent and consider what, if any, interim measures may be necessary.
-See Section XIII. below for more information related to interim measures.
+3. Both before and during the pendency of the investigations, the investigator shall consult with the complainant and respondent and consider what, if any, supportive measures may be necessary.
+See Section IX. below for more information related to supportive measures.

 4. Complaints made anonymously or by a third party will be investigated to the extent possible.
 Anonymous reports may be made online at http://mtsu.edu/sexual-violence/reporting-form.php.

-5. After consultation with the OUC, if the investigator determines that the complaint contains an allegation of sexual misconduct, discrimination, and/or harassment, the investigator shall follow the procedures set forth in this policy to investigate and adjudicate the complaint.
+5. If the investigator determines after consulting with the OUC that the complaint contains an allegation of sexual misconduct, discrimination, and/or harassment covered by this policy, the investigator shall follow the procedures set forth in this policy to investigate and adjudicate the complaint.

 6. Only one person shall be identified as the primary investigator for a complaint.
 The primary investigator may assign investigatory duties to other properly trained individuals, as appropriate.